mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

 confusing.
 Instead of listing the elements themselves, Sage decides to encode the results alphabetically using the same ordering as the output of ``H.list()`` and ``D.list()``.
-In this example the encoding summarised in the following table.
+In this example the encoding summarized in the following table.

 .. table:: Example encoding for `cayley_table()`